 Inbox groups are each assigned a unique email forwarding address.
 Any emails sent to that forwarding address are automatically associated with that Inbox group.
 You will make one Inbox group for each email account that you will be forwarding into Inbox.
 As stated before, it is a best practice to configure and perfect one Inbox account before configuring the rest.

-- Click Inbox on the Slate navigation bar and select Inbox Groups in the Communications section.
+- Click Database on the Slate navigation bar and select Inbox Groups in the Communications section.

 - Click New Group.